TurboWarp/docs/docs/website/translate.md

 Read https://docs.transifex.com/translation/translating-with-the-web-editor to learn how to use the Transifex translator.

-Translations are periodically pulled from Transifex and put into the website.
+Translations are pulled from Transifex periodically.

-The most important resource to translate is `gui.json`.
-Everything else is secondary.
+Our translations are broken up into a different resource for each subproject:

+ - `gui.json` is for the [website and editor](https://turbowarp.org).
+This is the most important file to translate.
+ - `desktop.json` is for [the desktop app](https://desktop.turbowarp.org/).
+ - `desktop-web.json` is for [the desktop app's website](https://desktop.turbowarp.org/).
+ - `addons.json` is for the [addon settings page](https://turbowarp.org/addons) (not the addons themselves).
+ - Translations for the addons themselves are maintained externally.
+Due to Scratch's policy on browser extensions, we will not link that page here, sorry.
+ - `packager.json` is for [the packager](https://packager.turbowarp.org/).